Lassejoe/company/README.md

 ## Short description
 This project is a combination of Ruby => Sinatra and angularJs.
-The project is a API that contains information about a company and a front-end client.
+The project is a back-ended API that contains information about a company and a front-end client.

 A company contains these variables:
 * Company ID (required)
 * Company Name (required)